 Fresh Rosemary in Winter

 Fresh rosemary is such a treat in the wintertime.
 Rosemary is not very tolerant of freezing temperatures, but can survive outside to around 20°F (-6.5°C) if planted in the ground.
-If your winters get much colder than that you will need to keep your rosemary in a pot and bring it indoors.
+If your winters get much colder than that you will need to keep your rosemary will need to be protected, perhaps transplanted to a pot and bring it indoors.

 Here is a great post on keeping rosemary alive indoors!